agorakis/Calendar-Module-App-React/README.md

 This project is live here:

-Also you can clone(git clone https://github.com/agorakis/Calendar-Module-App-React.git) it in your local machine and to run it locally (npm run dev) after you install all the dependencies (npm install).
+Also you can clone (git clone https://github.com/agorakis/Calendar-Module-App-React.git) it in your local machine and to run it locally (npm run dev) after you install all the dependencies (npm install).

+## Development